 The whole piece, in general, feels slightly too patient.
 This is a slow burn that takes time undressing its characters to bare its themes.
 It does get there in the end, and in the meantime there is some sharp writing, including genuinely funny moments from each character.
 This was clearly deliberate and demonstrates control in McNally’s writing, but there is certainly a little more room to explore here.
 We eventually reach an ending that nearly veers into being saccharine, and it may have felt more earned with some more character development in its fifteen minutes.

 However, I was surprised and impressed to read that this is McNally’s first produced play.
 With that in mind, it’s worth noting that, overall, this is very watchable – an impressive writing debut and one to watch.

 The direction from Jamie Eastlake is also strong.
 With many restraints on theatre and production at the moment, it would have been easy to lose the sense of place on stage.
 Instead, some understated and efficient lighting, by Drummond Orr, and sound design, from Dave Flynn, combined with clear staging are more than enough to focus the scene without becoming distracting.

 Though there are a few teething pains in Off Peak, they are mostly forgettable thanks to excellent work in writing, acting, and directing.
 It continues an impressive run of fresh and relevant theatre from the 10 Minutes to Call Home series.

-Off Peak is streaming on the Live Theatre website.
+Off Peak is streaming as part of the 10 Minutes to Call Home series.
+For more information, visit the Live Theatre website.